Renwar-P/cherry-leaves/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you, so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

+# Cherry Leaves

+* Mildew, commonly known as powdery mildew, is a fungal disease that affects various plants, including cherry trees.
+It thrives in warm, humid conditions and appears as a powdery, white growth on the leaves, shoots, and sometimes the fruit of trees.
+This fungal infection typically begins in early summer, spreading through spores carried by wind or water, causing leaf distortion, premature leaf drop, and weakening the tree's overall health.
+Cherry trees, susceptible to powdery mildew, can suffer reduced photosynthesis and fruit quality when infected, affecting their growth and productivity.
+Regular pruning, proper air circulation, and fungicidal treatments can help prevent and manage mildew infestations in cherry trees.

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
 * The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.